Helen Morningstar: Research

-Morningstar wrote a dissertation which was published as part of her doctorate degree of philosophy, titled The Fauna of the Pottsville Formation of Ohio Below the Lower Merser Limestone (1922).
-Her study was focused on the Pottsville formation, varying from 100-350 feet, but averaging 255 feet in thickness and located at the base of the Pennsylvanian system.
-Her book discusses the stratigraphy and paleontology of the Pottsville formation, including 3 limestone horizons, boggs, upper and lower Mercer fossils collected at four localitiesThe formation lacked clear division from the Allegheny formations due to shales creating a gradual transition between the formations.
+Morningstar wrote a dissertation, which was published as part of her doctorate degree of philosophy, titled The Fauna of the Pottsville Formation of Ohio Below the Lower Merser Limestone (1922).
+Her study was focused on the Pottsville formation, varying from 100–350 feet, but averaging 255 feet in thickness and located at the base of the Pennsylvanian system.
+Her book discusses the stratigraphy and paleontology of the Pottsville formation, including 3 limestone horizons, boggs, upper and lower Mercer fossils collected at four localities The formation lacked clear division from the Allegheny formations due to shales creating a gradual transition between the formations.
 There was a large unconformity at the bottom of the formation, characteristic of irregularly shaped surface of the rocks.
-It was noted the shift in water levels and the alternation of marine sediment and coal that was discovered within the formation.
+The shift in water levels and the alternation of marine sediment and coal was discovered and noted within the formation.

-Research on the economic value of the Pottsville Formation: it is a considerable value as it is a natural resource that accumulates wealth. the lower and upper mercer ores are especially important to economic contribution as they are thick and contain a high amount of iron content.
-Most of the Coals content is used for local purposes, however it has been mined for commercial use as well.
+Research on the Economic Value of the Pottsville Formation: it is a considerable value, as it is a natural resource that accumulates wealth.
+The lower and upper mercer ores are especially important to economic contribution as they are thick and contain a high amount of iron content.
+Most of the coal content is used for local purposes, however it has been mined for commercial use as well.

 Morningstar provided extensive research on the various members of the Pottsville formation and other geologists roles in their findings.
 She goes into detail of the different ores she had discovered throughout the counties in Ohio: